Lynne Kosky: Transport Integration Bill

-Lynne Kosky introduced the Transport Integration Bill into the Victorian Parliament on 10 December 2009 after leading the State's Transport Legislation Review.
+Kosky introduced the Transport Integration Bill into the Victorian Parliament on 10 December 2009 after leading the State's Transport Legislation Review.
 The Bill represented a new direction in transport policy and practice and the most significant statutory change in the area for over 25 years.
 The introduction of the Bill followed the release of an issues paper and a discussion paper and public consultation throughout Victoria.
 Kosky observed in introducing the Bill that:

 "...the Bill charts the government's new direction in transport policy and delivery, providing a framework for integrated thinking on the best ways to move people and goods across the State.
 Contemporary transport policy recognises that our transport system should be conceived and planned as a single system performing multiple tasks.
 It also recognises that our transport system should be planned and delivered in a way that considers the broader social, economic and environmental impacts both now and in the future."

 "This means an integrated and sustainable transport system: